-Priority 1: Children looked after by a Local Authority (in accordance with section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted or became subject to a residence order or special guardianship order.
-From September 2021, (conditional on the Admissions Code 2021 receiving Parliamentary approval), this includes those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Priority 1: Children looked after by a Local Authority (in accordance with section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted or became subject to a child arrangements or special guardianship order.
+This includes those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.

-Priority 2 Children living in the priority area who have a sibling at the school at the time of admission.
+Priority 2: Children living in the priority area who have a sibling at the school at the time of admission.